Create an Implicit Surface Lattice

 Note that blue is appreciably smaller than red, hence "bias."

-This mostly applies to situations where you would have two fluids that are separated by a wall (lattice).
+This mostly applies to situations where you have two fluids that are separated by a wall (lattice).
 Two-fluid heat exchangers are a good example of where this is helpful.

 Sizing - Uniform (Cartesian Only) Make the unit cell dimensions equal along the x-, y-, and z-axes.